openwdl/wdl/versions/1.1/SPEC.md

 egrep '^[a-z]+$' '/file.txt'
 ```

+### Advanced WDL Features

-Now imagine you want to run the `hello` task in parallel across many different input files.
-You can write a workflow to do so using the well-known [scatter-gather](https://en.wikipedia.org/wiki/Vectored_I/O#:~:text=In%20computing%2C%20vectored%20I%2FO,in%20a%20vector%20of%20buffers) pattern:
+WDL also provides features for implementing more complex workflows.
+For example, the `hello` task introduced in the previous example can be called in parallel across many different input files using the well-known [scatter-gather](https://en.wikipedia.org/wiki/Vectored_I/O#:~:text=In%20computing%2C%20vectored%20I%2FO,in%20a%20vector%20of%20buffers) pattern:

 ```wdl
 workflow wf_parallel {